Clock Auctions Augmented with Unreliable Advice: Clock Auctions Achieving the Best of Both Worlds

 We now establish the consistency of Mechanism~\ref{alg:follow-the-leader}.
-The high-level idea is to upper bound the total rejected welfare when the mechanism terminates and argue that: (i) If the predicted set is indeed optimal, the mechanism will always output a subset of the predicted set. (ii) The revenue, which serves as a lower bound of welfare, from the output set is sufficient to guarantee the desired consistency.
+The high-level idea is to upper bound the total rejected welfare when the mechanism terminates and argue that: (i) If the predicted set is indeed optimal, the mechanism will always output a subset of the predicted set; and (ii) the remaining welfare in the predicted set (when it is output) is high as a result of us ``favoring'' the predicted set in Mechanism \ref{alg:follow-the-leader}.

 \begin{lemma} The total welfare rejected from the predicted set up to the end of the $t$-th iteration of the while loop is at most $R_t\cdot 10H_n/9$ \end{lemma} \begin{lemma} For any $\gamma > 10/9$, Mechanism~\ref{alg:follow-the-leader} is $\left(1 - \frac{10}{9\gamma}\right)$-consistent. \end{lemma} \begin{proof} Fix an instance $I$ where the optimal set (also the predicted set by definition of consistency) has social welfare $V^*$.
 Consider the minimum value $k$ such that $10^{k} \cdot \gamma H_n$ exceeds $V^*$.
 Let $\hat{t}$ denote the value of $t$ at the beginning of the final iteration of the while loop of Mechanism~\ref{alg:follow-the-leader} when run on instance $I$.
-We first note that the Mechanism~\ref{alg:follow-the-leader} terminates in either Line \ref{alg:line:UwelTermc} or Line \ref{alg:line:UrevTerm}, otherwise there exist a unpredicted set with value more than $v^*$.
+We first note that the Mechanism~\ref{alg:follow-the-leader} terminates in either Line \ref{alg:line:UwelTermc} or Line \ref{alg:line:UrevTerm}, otherwise there exist a unpredicted set with value more than $V^*$.
 Since we only continue to line \ref{alg:line:Urevc} after the preceding if statement when there are still active unpredicted bidders it must be that $\hat{t} \leq k$ (as, otherwise, some unpredicted set would have total welfare greater than $V^*$) and $\hat{t}= k$ if we terminate in Line~\ref{alg:line:UwelTermc} (i.e., before we cause any additional predicted bidders to exit the auction in the iteration $k$).

 Now consider the total amount of welfare lost from the predicted set from rounds $1$ to $\hat{t}-1$.
 By Lemma \ref{lem:total-rejected-Predc} we have that this total welfare is at most $R_{\hat{t}-1} \cdot 10H_n/9 = 10^{\hat{t} - 1} \cdot \frac{10H_n}{9} \leq 10^{k-1} \cdot \frac{10H_n}{9}$.
 On the other hand, by our definition of $k$, we know that the total social welfare in the predicted set is at least $10^{k-1} \cdot \gamma H_n$.
 But then, at the end of the $\hat{t}-1$ iteration there must exist active predicted bidders and, moreover, the fraction of the predicted set's social welfare that we retain is at least